Classic Motorcycle Build

 Twin-Cam 88 Specs

-First-Generation Twin Cam engines were produced from 1999 to 2006 and have a displacement of 1450cc (88 cubic inches).
-For those that need more cubes, big-bore kits can increase displacement to 95ci.
+First-Generation Twin Cam engines, produced from 1999 to 2006, have a displacement of 1450cc (88 cubic inches).
+For those that need more cubes, big-bore kits can increase displacement to 98ci.

-This bike is fuel injected, like my Evo Road King.
-This version is called Electronic Sequential Port Fuel Injection (ESPFI).
-Easy starts, less maintenance.
+This bike is fuel injected, like my Evo Road King was.
+But this version, called Electronic Sequential Port Fuel Injection (ESPFI), features some minor improvements.
+Always easy to start, no hesitation, power at all RPM's.

 Compression ratio is 8.9:1 and premium gas is not necessary.
 I fill up exclusively with 90 octane Non-Ethanol.